LispCookbook/cl-cookbook/files.md

 #### File basename

-The basename is called the "name" -
+The basename is called the "pathname name" -

 ~~~lisp
 (pathname-name "~/foo.org")  ;; => "foo"